 In 1899, Chung Ying Street was just a river, and it was the place where the British used it as the mark of the border.
 Thought it was a river, but its depth at the section of Sha Tau Kok was too shallow, which dried before World War II.

-After the river dried, residents on both sides opened different kinds of shops.
+After the river dried, residents on both sides opened different shops.
 The goods imported from Hong Kong were sold at this market, and because of their lower prices, the street became a famous shopping center among Chinese living in mainland China.
 It was at this point that the town of Sha Tau Kok experienced its flourishing era.

-This 250-meter-long street was split and ruled by two different administrations, and it earned the famous characteristic as One street, Two Systems.
-Chung Ying Street was the only area in Hong Kong accessible by the Chinese, and this led to Chinese tourists flooding the city in the early 1980s.
+This 250-meter-long street was split and ruled by two different administrations, and it earned the famous characteristic of One street, Two Systems.
+Chung Ying Street was the only area in Hong Kong accessible to the Chinese, and this led to Chinese tourists flooding the city in the early 1980s.
 Most of these people came here to buy goods like electronic appliances, bolts of fabric, and even soaps.

 Though everything was fine in the market, in 1978, it started changing.
 As a result of China’s Reform and Opening Policy, the popularity of the street declined because the Chinese could directly go to Hong Kong for their shopping.
 Although today the area has lost some of its popularity, it still is a famous shopping market.

-Attractions of Chung Ying Street
+Chung Ying Street Attraction

 Chung Ying Street has high popularity in its surrounding area, and tourists would love the precious cultural relics of this place.
 Today, there are some must-sees in the street including